 Frequency and number of sessions depend on your individual condition.
 Your acupuncturist will normally ask to see you once or twice a week at first.
 Some change is usually felt within five or six treatments, although occasionally just one or two treatments are sufficient.
 Some people choose to have regular acupuncture to maintain good health.

 What can it do for me?

-Some people turn to acupuncture for help with a specific symptom or condition.
-Others choose to have treatment to help maintain good health, as a preventive measure, or simply to improve their general sense of wellbeing.
-Because traditional acupuncture aims to treat the whole person rather than specific symptoms in isolation, it can be effective for a range of conditions.
-Remember that acupuncturists treat the person, not just the condition which they have, so each patient’s treatment plan will be different.
-However, you can always ask your practitioner about other patients’ experiences, to give you an idea of what to expect.
-Many people return to acupuncture again and again because they find it so beneficial and relaxing.
+Some individuals seek acupuncture to address specific symptoms or conditions, while others choose it as a means to maintain good health, as a preventive measure, or to enhance their overall well-being.
+Traditional acupuncture aims to treat the whole person rather than isolated symptoms, making it effective for a wide range of conditions.
+It’s important to note that acupuncturists treat the person, not just the specific condition, so each patient’s treatment plan will be unique.
+However, you can always ask your practitioner about the experiences of other patients to get an idea of what to expect.
+Many people return to acupuncture repeatedly because they find it highly beneficial and relaxing.

 In 2009, the National Institute for Health and Clinical Excellence recommended that acupuncture should be made available on the NHS as a cost-effective short-term treatment for managing early, persistent non-specific lower back pain.